afritsch/tf2classcfgs/readme.txt

   on mouse5, then switch back to last weapon
 - Sniper: sensitivity change when holding alt (increase for my case), quick jarate/SMG on mouse5, then switch back to last weapon
-- Soldier: Announce enemy medic kill on mouse5, easy rocketjump on mouse2 (deactivated)
+- Soldier: Announce enemy medic kill on alt, easy rocketjump on mouse2 (deactivated)
 - Pyro: toggle autofire on mouse5, works with switching weapons
 - Scout: mouse1-3 direct switch+attack for all three weapons